 COVID-19 has had sweeping effects on the American job market.
 According to Gary Burtless, a senior fellow at the Brookings Institute, the United States lost 21.5 million jobs between February and April 2020.
 During the entirety of the Great Depression, the number of jobs lost didn’t exceed 9 million.

-For the college students and new graduates who have been lucky enough to find internships and work amid this new recession, their experiences have been far different than what they anticipated.
+For the college students and new graduates who have been lucky enough to find internships and work amidst this new recession, their experiences have been far different than what they anticipated.

 Many employers have transitioned to remote internships.
 Other employers have shortened the duration of their summer internship programs.
-Regardless of the changes, employers have a responsibility to make the employee experience as positive and enriching as possible.
+In every situation, employers have a responsibility to make the employee experience as positive and enriching as possible.

 Consider the following statistics: